Living Costs, Discounts, Budgeting & Debt Advice

 The money available to students is usually limited, so budgeting is a crucial skill to have, both before and during their course.
 In the case that a student falls into debt, it is crucial they access debt advice early on.

-The table below provides an example of how your living costs might look while studying at UAL in 2016-17.
+The information below provides an example of how some of your essential living costs might look while studying at UAL in 2017/18.

 When using this information, it is important to note that:

-- Accommodation is likely to be your biggest cost.
-Students who apply for UAL halls of residence, and subsequently receive an offer of a room, must pay a deposit, advance rent and the administration fee in order for their room to be secured.
+- Students who apply for UAL halls of residence, and subsequently receive an offer of a room, must pay a deposit, advance rent and the administration fee in order for their room to be secured.
 This payment may be due soon after the offer of the room and several months before the start of the course (and before receiving any Student Finance, if eligible).
 If you have any questions about these halls costs contact Accommodation Services.

 - The amount of your living costs will depend on a range of factors, including personal choices about how to spend your money.
 Some savings can be easily made by adjusting your spending, getting cheaper deals on things like phones and utilities and making use of student discounts (see Discounts section below).